-In 1999, June was officially declared Pride Month.
-This is a time for members of the LGBTQ+ community to celebrate their sexualities and identities, promote visibility, and rally for equality.
+In 1999, the month of June was officially declared Pride Month by President Bill Clinton.
+Today, Pride Month is recognized as a time for members of the LGBTQIA+ community to celebrate their sexualities and identities, promote visibility, and rally for equality.
 But what many people don’t know is that Pride started decades before — and the first one was much more than a parade.
-This year, more than ever before, it is imperative that we acknowledge and remember who were at the forefront of the movement: Black queer activists like Marsha P. Johnson.
-Read on to learn more about this unsung heroine’s actions may have sparked the historic 1969 Stonewall Riots.
+This year, more than ever before, it is imperative that we acknowledge and remember those who were at the forefront of the movement: Black queer activists like Marsha P. Johnson.
+Read on to learn more about how this unsung heroine’s actions may have sparked the historic 1969 Stonewall Riots.

 Who She Was: